 - Nicolas BONNEAU and Merouane DEBBAH, Department Mobiles Communications, have been considered for the IEEE Globecom'07 - GS best paper award (26 - 30 November in Washington, DC, USA) for the paper « Constrained Stochastic Games in Wireless Networks » coauthored with Eitan Altman and Daniel Menasche (INRIA).
 Konstantin Avrachenkov (INRIA Sophia Antipolis) and Rachid El-Azouzi (LIA/CERI University of Avignon).
 Only two papers from General Symposium receive the award.

 INTERNATIONAL SEMANTIC WEb

-Raphaël Troncy, Assistant Professor in the Multimedia Communications Department, has received the International Semantic Web prize in November 2012.
+Raphaël Troncy, Assistant Professor in the Data Science Department, has received the International Semantic Web prize in November 2012.
 This prestigious prize rewards a research team working on the Semantic Web.
 This year more than 20 projects were in competition, some of them coming from worldwide companies such as IBM.
 EURECOM team won the 1st prize for their application called Event Media.
 This project, on which EURECOM team has been working on for three years, was sponsored by EURECOM with internal funding.